TV Medical Dramas Donate Their Medical Supplies to Hospitals in Need During Coronavirus Pandemic

 “To the entire team @theresidentonfox, thank you for this incredibly generous donation of #PPE from your set, including gowns, masks, gloves, and all the things our healthcare workers need to provide safe care for our community during #COVID19,” Dr. Karen Law, a rheumatologist at Grady Memorial Hospital, wrote in an Instagram post Wednesday.
 “Yesterday, I had a serious discussion with the residents about how, though supplies are low, a magical shipment of masks is unlikely to arrive.
 And yet, a magical shipment of masks DID arrive, in the form of this very generous gesture.
 This kind of community support means so much to our #frontlineproviders who are making many sacrifices to staff our hospitals and care for our community.
 Thank you, @theresidentonfox and @foxtv for being helpers.
 We needed this kind of good news today.”

+Additionally, NBC’s Ryan Eggold-led medical drama “New Amsterdam,” which films at New York City’s Bellevue Hospital, “has donated supplies of masks, gloves, gowns and other items to the New York State Department of Health to be utilized on the basis of highest need in connection with relief efforts in New York to help the community in the wake of the COVID-19 crisis,” a spokesperson for the network tells TheWrap.

-These donations couldn’t come at a better time, as hospitals are currently facing serious shortages of everyday materials, including face masks, which their health-care workers need in order to continue treating patients during the COVID-19 pandemic.
+The supplies donated by these TV medical dramas couldn’t come at a better time for hospitals that are currently facing serious shortages of everyday materials, including face masks, which their health-care workers need in order to continue treating patients during the COVID-19 pandemic.

-“The Resident” and “Grey’s Anatomy” are among several TV series that have had to suspend or delay production over the last couple weeks due to concerns over the coronavirus pandemic.
+“The Resident,” “Grey’s Anatomy” and “New Amsterdam” are among several TV series that have had to suspend or delay production over the last couple weeks due to concerns over the coronavirus pandemic.
 Both “The Good Doctor” and “Station 19” wrapped filming in early March, so those shows were not affected by the shutdowns.

 You can see a complete list of the series that are on hold, which TheWrap will continue to update as more information becomes available, here.